Overview

 Void

-The flow involves the merchant obtaining authorization to hold the Customer’s funds and initiating a void operation if needed.
+The flow involves the merchant obtaining authorization to hold the customer’s funds and initiating a void operation if needed.
 Effective communication between Solidgate, the acquirer, and the merchant is crucial in ensuring a successful transaction.

 1. The merchant requests auth to hold the customer's funds.